-If before execution part any error happens you try to resolve it and then again execute it.
+If before the execution part any error happens you try to resolve it and then again execute it.

-Why don’t you leave the program in between if any error occurs and why you try to resolve the errors?
+Why don’t you leave the program in between if any error occurs and why do you try to resolve the errors?

 Now, do you apply these things in real life too?

 No, in our real-life we are just following the theory part and not executing things practically.